ValeryAndreevichPushkarev/AddMul-RISC-V/README.md

 # TODO:

-Convert those generator to tree for any function
+Convert those generator to tree for any function.
+Target - function with any bitness with parameters:
+ [ ] can implement any bitness (8-16-32-64)
+ [ ] 16 bit - 32k transistors, 64 transistor switches, 8 switches delay.
+ [ ] set of a 16 bit functions - 40k transistors, 128 transistor switches, 8 switches delay

 # TreeFunc
 Represent any function with a tree of subfunc with fixed len/bitness